 Your daughter should have a blood test to detect possibly elevated androgen levels and diagnose a hormonal condition that could be causing the hair growth.

-How we treat hirsutism
+How do we treat hirsutism?

 Boston Children's Hospital's Reproductive Endocrinology and PCOS Program, part of the Division of Adolescent/Young Adult Medicine, provides expert evaluation and treatment of adolescents and young women with excessive hair growth.